Credit Card Processing

 • Where legal, surcharges are only allowed on credit cards, NOT debit cards

-• Surcharges are capped at 3% (for Visa), 4% (for Mastercard) or the “actual cost of processing,” whichever is lower, except in Colorado, where the cap is 2%
+• The card brands cap surcharges at a fixed percentage or the “actual cost of processing,” whichever is lower.
+Visa caps surcharges at 3% and Mastercard caps them at 4%.
+This applies except in Colorado, where the cap is 2%

 • Businesses must inform customers of the surcharge before checkout